FT-Transcendence-February-2025/microservices/README.md

 - block user and block list
 - 2fa setup view

-- own change password view (delete button and add link in account)
-- load User avatar into avatar component
-- login/register ... fail -> render in the html
+- login/register: fail -> render in the html
 - register show if password does not fit the security aspects
-- register: confirm password
-- login redirect after register

 - tournament create view
 - torunament join view